meilisearch/documentation/reference/api/settings.md

 <RouteHighlighter method="DELETE" route="/indexes/{index_uid}/settings/distinct-attribute"/>

-Reset the distinct attribute field of an index to its default value.
+Reset the distinct attribute of an index to its default value.

 #### Path parameters